yahayaohinoyi/dir-cleaner-rust/README.md

 ---

 ## **Contact**
-For any queries or support, please open an issue on GitHub or reach out to the maintainers via email at `yahaya.suleiman2204@gmail.com`.
+For any queries or support, please open an issue on GitHub or reach out to the maintainers via email at `yahaya.suleiman2204@gmail.com` or `mohammedmubarak314@gmail.com`.